Carldkennedy/all_package_index/README.rst

 =================

 This repository contains scripts for parsing module files, generating documentation, and syncing with the HPC documentation repository.
-These scripts automate the documentation process for an All Package Index section of our HPC Stanage cluster documentation.
+These scripts automate the documentation process for an "All Package Index" section of the HPC Stanage cluster documentation, including configuration and handling dependencies for various architectures.

 The generated files for each package found on the given module paths includes: